schadenfred/proscrypt-koans/README.md

 ## Mise en place

 One meaning of [mise en place](https://en.wikipedia.org/wiki/Mise_en_place) is "everything in its place."
-Just as a professional cook will have her salt and pepper, chopped vegetables, garnishes, unfiltered Gauloises and ashtray arranged the way she likes them to the right and the left of her stove, so too will you as a developer have your tools set up and arranged on your machine.
-A cook's mise en place will change depending on the menu she's responsible for reproducing, as will yours change depending on the things you're trying to build.
-The mise presented in this chapter is a plausible starting point, and will include:
+Just as a professional cook will have her salt and pepper, chopped vegetables, garnishes, unfiltered Gauloises and ashtray arranged the way she likes them, to the right and the left of her stove, so too will you as a developer have your tools arranged on your machine.
+A cook's mise en place will change depending on the menu she's responsible for reproducing as will yours change depending on the things you're trying to build.
+The mise presented in this chapter is a plausible one, and will include:

 1. Terminal -- Bash.
 2. Text editor -- Atom.